View Document Text

 exercise or delegate proxy voting, and receive transaction confirmations).

-Within Hapanowicz SWIM accounts, clients authorize Hapanowicz to purchase and sell on a discretionary
+Within Hapanowicz SWM accounts, clients authorize Hapanowicz to purchase and sell on a discretionary

 basis, portfolios consisting of securities and investments.
 Hapanowicz may limit its discretion with respect